microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

 ![image](images/microchip.jpg)

-# SIX STEP COMMUTATION PWM PERIPHERAL EXAMPLE USING dsPIC33CK CURIOSITY BOARD USING MATLAB SIMULINK
+# Six Step Commutation PWM Peripheral Example Using dsPIC33CK Curiosity Board Using MATLAB SIMULINK

 ## 1. INTRODUCTION
 This document describes the setup requirements for configuring the dsPIC33CK PWM peripheral for the three different PWM switching schemes for the Six-step commuatation of BLDC motor.